yavin5/eddie/README.md

 #### Done, Implemented Changes

+- Feature: Add the capability of generating images using the Spectacle image server.
 - Adjusted context size in bytes, allow user to config context size in *tokens*.
 - Rewrites LLM-written deepseek XML code snippets that represent function calls.
   This is for deepseek coder 2 models.